Kurdistan Workers' Party insurgency: Executions

 Abdullah Öcalan, the leader of the organization, who captured power by brutally suppressing dissent and purging opponents after the PKK's third Congress, consolidated absolute power through a campaign of torture and executions he started against the closest cadres in 1980.
-Only in 1986, the PKK executed more than sixty of its members, including Mahsum Korkmaz, who is believed to have been murdered during the clashes on 28 March 1986.
+Only in 1986, the PKK executed more than sixty of its members.
 The organization also targeted the defectors and assassinated at least eight of them in the EU.
 Hüseyin Yıldırım, a lawyer and the PKK's former spokesman in Brussels, who broke with Öcalan and left the organization in 1987 stated:

 Many governors and other politicians of AK Party in Kurdish inhabited cities were threatened with death and forced to resign by the PKK, while many politicians who refused to resign were executed and assassinated.
 Only between August 2016 and October 2016, 6 AK Party politicians were murdered by the organization such as Deryan Aktert.
 In September 2016, AK Party governors of Doğubayazıt, Özalp and Lice resigned because of the death threats while 3 other AK Party politicians in Ergani resigned in the first week of October 2016.

 In March 1984, 4 people from the same family were executed in Çukurca.
 Serxwebûn accused them of being informers.

 On 15 May 1987, İsa Karaaslan, a father of 3 children and a teacher was accused of being a spy for the Turkish Intelligence and was executed.

 On 21 August 1987, in Yolçatı village of Lice, teacher Asim Özmen and imam Mehmet Bayram were taken from their houses and executed.
 Serxwebûn accused both of them of being spies.